This trick boosts your iPhone's speaker volume

 Hey presto!
 Your speaker should get noticeably louder.
 This works best if you're already playing some audio when you venture into Settings and make the EQ selection.
 Music in particular seems to get the biggest boost, though it can vary depending on the kind of music.

 I also noticed a slight increase in spoken-word volume, specifically podcasts played in the Overcast app.
-This was on an iPhone 6s Plus ($869.11 at Amazon Marketplace).
-I wasn't able to test an iPhone 7 ($789.92 at Amazon Marketplace), which is blessed with stereo speakers that are already louder.
+This was on an iPhone 6s Plus ($729.00 at OzMobiles).
+I wasn't able to test an iPhone 7 ($1,079.00 at Apple), which is blessed with stereo speakers that are already louder.
 If you try this, please share your results in the comments!

 This is, of course, the simple (yet rather surprising) outcome of fiddling with equalizer settings.
 I suspect most users forget those settings are there at all, and while many of the choices do impact volume level, it's only Late Night that gives a big boost.